meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-20-code-coverage.md

     }
 {% endhighlight %}

-- Probably the class `Room` is missing a nice output string and will show it's output as `There is already a room registered with the location '01.12'.
+- Probably the class `Room` is missing a nice output string and will show something like `There is already a room registered with the location '01.12'.
 Registered room details 'com.github.verhagen.mrrs.domain.Room@40993028'`.

+- Creating a nice output text for an Object
-- Override the method `public String toString()`
+  Override the method `public String toString()`

+{% highlight java %}
+	@Override
+	public String toString() {
+		// TODO Fill in the details
+	}
+{% endhighlight %}